 Wondering where to go for drinks this month?
 We’ve got you covered.

 With the bars back in full swing (go and get vaccinated to enjoy the full perks!), we know just where to go for your evening of socially-distanced tipples.
-From the newest bar destinations to cocktail tasting menus galore, here’s where to drink in Hong Kong this month.
+From live music and boozy cocktails, to negroni specials, “farm-to-bar” menus and more, here’s where to drink in Hong Kong this month.

 Read more: New Restaurants In Hong Kong